basho-labs/little_riak_book/en/03-developers.md

 <h4>V-Tag</h4>

-Since we're using the HTTP client, Riak returned a `300 Multiple Choices` code with a `multipart/mixed` mime type.
-It's up to you to separate the results, however, you can request a specific value by it's Etag, also called a Vtag.
+Since we're using the HTTP client, Riak returned a `300 Multiple Choices` code with a `multipart/mixed` MIME type.
+It's up to you to separate the results, however, you can request a specific value by its Etag, also called a Vtag.

 Issuing a plain get on the `/cart/fridge-97207` key will also return the vtags of all siblings.